nay-hey/AI_project_group3/README.md

 ### CLASS TETRIS :

 - **new_piece(self)**: Randomly selects a Tetromino shape from predefined shapes and sets it as the next piece to be used in the game.
-- Here are concise explanations of the functions using game terminology, suitable for a README file:

 - **drop_piece_hard(self)**:
   - Drops the current piece directly to the lowest possible position in the grid, merging it with existing blocks.